 Research Interests: Adult attachment as a predictor of relationship functioning throughout the adult life course; clinical applications of attachment theory; statistical analysis of change.

 Patricia A. Brennan, Ph.D.
-Professor.
+Samuel Candler Dobbs Professor, Chair.
 University of Southern California, 1992.

 W. Edward Craighead, Ph.D.
 Professor.
 University of Illinois, 1970.